 In my experience, small business owners and start-ups are notoriously bad at managing their money – it’s a kind of “hit and miss” and usually it is more of a miss than a hit!

-Most SME’s are obsessed with getting the right product or service to provide to their customers and of course once the sales start happening, they become obsessed with turnover.
-I’m sure you all have been through this at one time or another and keeping any eye on the turnover is not a bad thing at all.
+Most SME’s are obsessed with getting the right product or service to provide to their customers, and of course once the sales start happening, they become obsessed with turnover.
+I’m sure you all have been through this at one time or another, and of course, keeping any eye on the turnover is not a bad thing at all.

 Here’s the thing though, if the expenses exceed the income or the turnover, it won’t be very long before you find yourself in a world of pain, particularly if part of those expenses are in the form of VAT or Tax that is owed to SARS.

 So keeping that in mind here are a few tips to ensure that you keep a “Healthy Money Mindset.”

 1 Always, always, always pay yourself first.

 Pay yourself a salary.
 Generally start-ups and small business owners pay themselves last if there is anything left.
 The mind is a crazy thing, and by doing this you are telling yourself that you have no value, that everything else and everybody else has a greater value than you.
 Clearly this is not a good idea.